MicrosoftDocs/OfficeDocs-SharePoint-PowerShell/sharepoint/sharepoint-ps/sharepoint-online/Get-SPOSiteReview.md

 # Get-SPOSiteReview

 ## SYNOPSIS
-Track all site access reviews initiated by all SharePoint admins
+Track all site access reviews initiated by all SharePoint administrators in Data Access Governance (DAG) reports.

 ## SYNTAX